 - ‘Sell in May and go away’ anomaly highlights abnormally poor stock market performance during May and summer months

-- Dow Jones price outlook appears threatened by underrated coronavirus recession risk and rekindled US-China trade war tension
+- The stock market remains threatened by lingering coronavirus recession risk and escalating US-China tension

-The Dow Jones recorded an astonishing 34% climb from its March 23 low to April 30 close.
-When investors flipped their calendars to the new month, however, the Dow Jones and other US equity benchmarks, like the S&P 500 and Nasdaq, started to come under pressure.
-This brings the sell in May and go away anomaly into focus – a narrative explaining abnormally poor stock market performance throughout May and summer months.
+That said, the Dow Jones and other US equity benchmarks, like the S&P 500 and Nasdaq, might surrender May gains as month-end quickly approaches this Friday.
+In addition to the likelihood that stocks maintain their broad trading range amid offsetting undercurrents, the sell in May and go away anomaly remains in focus, which is a narrative highlighting abnormally poor stock market performance throughout May and summer months.

 Sell in May and go away might look like a statistical phenomenon on the surface, and contradiction of the efficient market hypothesis, but taking a deeper dive into macroeconomic history, and drawing upon context of major financial crises, reveals fundamental catalysts often explain why the Dow Jones and broader stock market have experienced lackluster returns during May and summer months.

 For example, just looking at the past decade, Greece was on the verge of defaulting on its debt in May 2010.
 Summer of 2011 saw the ECB stave off the Eurozone credit blowup by implementing its bond-buying program to save Italy and Spain.